Valdde/valdde.github.io/index.markdown

        width="800"
        height="500"
        >
-Distribution of parking tickets and notices between different postal codes in Helsinki between 2014-2017
+Distribution of parking tickets and notices between different postal codes in Helsinki between 2014-2017.
+As we are able to see, that there has been about 89 thousand parking tickets given in the time period in the center of Helsinki(00100).

-[Here more story about where to park and where not to park in Helsinki]

 # Bokeh